rollbar/rollbar-cordova/README.md

 The following applies only if you make changes to rollbar-java, rollbar-ios, or rollbar.js that must be tested with rollbar-cordova while in development.
-These dependencies are installed when the plugin is added, and you must remove and re-add the plugin when making these changes.
+These dependencies are installed when the plugin is added, and you must remove and re-add the plugin from a local folder when making these changes.

 ### Rollbar-ios